1,000+ Opportunities

 IDRA will use a community-based approach that includes convening round tables and focus groups of families, students, high school counselors, and college faculty and staff.
 201 - Student Supports (Primary) Grant Application & Review Evidence for GTF Scholars When you visit this website we may track your data to analyze and improve site performance.

-Based on current listing details, eligibility includes: Eligible organizations are typically Texas institutions and organizations aligned with the foundation's mission to support postsecondary education.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Eligible organizations are typically Texas institutions and organizations aligned with the foundation's mission to support postsecondary education.
+Confirm the full requirements in the official notice before applying.